sendgrid/smtpapi-go/USAGE.md

 #### Setting substitution strings

-The `header.SetSubstitutions` method can be used to replace content for any number of strings.
+The `header.SetSubstitutions` method can be used to replace the content for any number of strings.

 This method will reset any key pairs that have previously been set.